valeriopisapia/primemachine-web/README.md

 #
 ## Main features
-* Polymeters: lets you create dynamic polymetric drum patterns by adding and removing quarter-beats from individual tracks while the composition is playing (At the moment it's disabled becusa I noticed that it's not really responsive on mobile)
+* Polymeters: lets you create dynamic polymetric drum patterns by adding and removing quarter-beats from individual tracks while the composition is playing (At the moment it's disabled because I noticed that it's not really responsive on mobile).
-* Probability: lets you adjust the probability that any individual track's sounds will be played
+* Probability: lets you adjust the probability that any individual track's sounds will be played.
-* Overrides: some drums are not typically played at the same time as others within conventional drum beats.
-By allowing you to prioritize certain sounds over others, you can make sure collisions don't take place as polymetric track relationships permutate over time.
+* Overrides: in order to avoid the collisions, you can set the prioritize certain sounds over others.
 #
 ## Drum Patterns
 Thanks to [Smokeyloops](https://www.smokeyloops.com) for the awesome drum patterns.